Forbes

 Every credible discussion of manufacturing AI needs to address its limitations.
 A few risks are worth planning for before adoption.

-- Scaling.
-This remains the biggest gap, since Deloitte found that while 84 percent of manufacturers see measurable value from AI, only 20 percent of use cases have moved beyond initial pilots.
+• Scaling.
+This is the biggest gap.
+Deloitte found 84 percent of manufacturers seeing measurable value, but only 20 percent of use cases past the pilot stage.

-- Data architecture.
-This is another common barrier, since AI agents require integrated, modern data systems rather than AI bolted onto legacy infrastructure as an afterthought.
+• Data architecture.
+This is the other common barrier.
+AI agents need integrated, modern data systems, not AI bolted onto legacy plumbing.

-- Governance and cybersecurity.
-These must be addressed early, particularly as manufacturers move toward physical AI and autonomous robotics on the factory floor.
+• Governance and cybersecurity.
+These must be addressed early, especially as manufacturers move toward physical AI and autonomous robotics on the factory floor.

 How Manufacturers Should Approach AI Adoption